 Long-Term Care Insurance Gives Access to Quality Care and Asset Protection

 Even a small policy will help your family and allow them to have better relationships as you age.
-Many states offer partnership policies which provide additional asset protection.
+Many states offer partnership policies that provide additional asset protection.
 Be sure to ask.
-Premiums are based on the age and health at the time of application in addition to the amount of benefits a person wishes to have.
-These are custom designed to make sure you get solid recommendations.
+Premiums are based on several factors.
+These incude:

 Remember, Long-Term Care Insurance is more than just about money.
 It provides you with access to your choice of quality care in the setting you desire.
 Yes, the money will protect your savings and income.
 However, it reduces the stress and burdens otherwise placed on your family.

-Find the costs of care, availability of partnership plans and any tax incentives that might be available in the state you live in or you plan to retire to down the road.
-The LTC NEWS cost of care calculator will show you both the current and future cost of care.
-This is an outstanding planning tool - LTC News Map - Find Your State.
+Find the costs of care, availability of partnership plans, and any tax incentives that might be available in the state you live in, or you plan to relocate to in the future.

 Just remember, all family members are on the same team.
 Advance conversation and planning will make it easier for everyone.